-If you want to know my personal take on the steel versus aluminium debate, it’s this: the main reason people buy steel-framed bikes for long-term touring is simply because most long-term touring bikes are made of steel.
+If you want to know my personal take on the steel versus aluminium debate, it’s this: the main reason people buy steel-framed bikes for long-term touring is because most long-term touring bikes are made of steel.

-They have traditionally been so, their designs rarely require complicated tubing assemblies, and the world of touring is too addicted to the tried-and-tested-ness of steel to accept a shift to anything else.
+They have traditionally been so, their designs rarely require extravagant tubing assemblies, and the world of touring is too addicted to the tried-and-tested-ness of steel to accept a shift to anything else.
 And why would it?
 If it ain’t broke, don’t fix it.